discordeno/discordeno/website/docs/examples/reactionroles.md

 }
 ```

 Finally, we can begin writing the code to handle our commands.
 We will implement the `create` command.
-In this command the user will found himself in a menu with 3 options
+In this command the user will find himself in a menu with 3 options

 1. Add another reaction role button
 1. Remove an exiting reaction role button